HomeSpan/HomeSpan/docs/Extras.md

 ### *RFControl(int pin)*

-Creating an instance of this **class** initializes the RF/IR signal generator and specifies the ESP32 output *pin*.
-You may create more than once instance of this class if driving more than one RF/IR transmitter (each connected to different *pin*).
+Creating an instance of this **class** initializes the RF/IR signal generator and specifies the ESP32 *pin* to output the signal.
+You may create more than one instance of this class if driving more than one RF/IR transmitter (each connected to different *pin*).

 The following methods are supported: